-- Information on the decision-making process is readily available to all stakeholders. - As per the Local Government Transparency Code, information is held on the Council's website. - Internal Audit will review the internal control framework on an on-going basis, particularly the key financial systems. - Internal Audit will provide an objective opinion on the internal control framework that was in place for 2018/19. - External Audit (Grant Thornton) will review the arrangements that the Council has in place to secure value for money.
+- Information on the decision-making process is readily available to all stakeholders. - Internal Audit will review the internal control framework on an on-going basis, particularly the key financial systems. - Internal Audit will provide an objective opinion on the internal control framework that was in place for 2020-21 - External Audit (Grant Thornton) will review the arrangements that the Council has in place to secure value for money.
 This will also provide an opinion on the accuracy and completeness of the Statement of Accounts.